-She was an unforgettable presence in Las Vegas, more striking than most of the stars of the Strip.
+She was an unforgettable presence.
 She had style.
 She had verve.
-She became president of CCCC in 1979, during one of the several periods of turbulence for the college.
+She became president of CCCC in 1979, during a turbulent period for the college.
 She was the first woman to be president in postsecondary education in Nevada.
-When she left in 1983, she had raised the consciousness of Las Vegans and other Nevadans about CCCC.
+When she left in 1983, she had raised the consciousness of Las Vegans about CCCC.
 She was not merely a celebrity who made cameramen go wild, but a legend.
 In Las Vegas people liked to get their picture taken beside her because is was likely to have a media blast.
-The men of the education establishment shook their heads.
+The men of the education establishment disapproved.

 I met her first in the Jot Travis Student Union at UNR.
 It was during the recess of a regents' meeting.
 Unlike most community college presidents I had known, she pushed for academic achievement.
-She advocated an honors program at CCCC for liberal arts students, a move that generated male gossip among the men of the UNS Academic Affairs Council.
-In Jot Travis that day, she complained that many students were transfixed by the several television screens They were, after all in a multi-million dollar set-aside for learning, and they should be studying.
+She advocated an honors program at CCCC for liberal arts students, a move that was questioned among the men of the UNS Academic Affairs Council.
+In Jot Travis that day, she complained that so many students were transfixed by the several television screens.